DataFire/Integrations/integrations/generated/openbanking_org_uk/README.md

           * BIC `string`: The BIC from the organisation
           * LEI `string`: The LEI ID of the organisation
           * OrganisationName **required** `object`: Organisation Name
-            * LegalName **required** `string`: Legal Name of the organisation
       * Overdraft `array`
         * items `object`: Overdraft
           * DateOfChange `string`: Date of the change if it refers to future terms
           * FeeChargeNegotiableIndicator `string` (values: No, Yes): Fee Charge negotiable Indicator
           * FeesAndCharges `array`
-            * items `object`: Overdraft Fees Charges
-              * FeeChargeAmount `string`: Charge applied to tier
-              * FeeChargeApplicationFrequency `string` (values: AcademicTerm, Daily, Weekly, Monthly, Quarterly, Half-Yearly, Yearly, Overnight, Other): Frequency with which the rate, or amount is charged
-              * FeeChargeCalculationFrequency `string` (values: AcademicTerm, Daily, Weekly, Monthly, Quarterly, Half-Yearly, Yearly, Overnight, Other): Frequency with which the rate, or amount is calculated
-              * FeeChargeOtherApplicationFrequency `object`: Other Code Type
-                * Code `string`: Code mnemonic for 'Other' code set value applicable to specified attribute
-                * Description `string`: Description for 'Other' code set value applicable to specified attribute
-                * Name `string`: Name of 'Other' code set value applicable to specified attribute
-              * FeeChargeOtherCalculationFrequency `object`: Other Code Type
-                * Code `string`: Code mnemonic for 'Other' code set value applicable to specified attribute
-                * Description `string`: Description for 'Other' code set value applicable to specified attribute
-                * Name `string`: Name of 'Other' code set value applicable to specified attribute
-              * FeeChargeOtherType `object`: Other Code Type
-                * Code `string`: Code mnemonic for 'Other' code set value applicable to specified attribute
-                * Description `string`: Description for 'Other' code set value applicable to specified attribute
-                * Name `string`: Name of 'Other' code set value applicable to specified attribute
-              * FeeChargeRate `string`: Fee charge rate applied to tier
-              * FeeChargeRateOtherType `object`: Other Code Type
-                * Code `string`: Code mnemonic for 'Other' code set value applicable to specified attribute
-                * Description `string`: Description for 'Other' code set value applicable to specified attribute
-                * Name `string`: Name of 'Other' code set value applicable to specified attribute
-              * FeeChargeRateType `string` (values: Gross, Net, Other): Rate type other than EAR
-              * FeeChargeType **required** `string` (values: Periodic, Minimum, Maximum, Setup, Review, Renewal, MinimumSetup, MaximumSetup, Total, Item, EmergencyLending, Other): Type of fee or charge
           * LengthPromotionalInDays `integer`: Describes the length if only a duration is given instead of a date
           * MaximumMonthlyOverdraftCharge `string`: Maximum Monthly Charge (MMC) for Overdraft fee and charges.
           * Notes `string`: Notes on the overdraft
           * OverdraftProductState `string` (values: FutureMultipleTerms, Promotional, Regular): Describes if the offering is promotional or a description of a future state.
           * OverdraftTierBandSet `array`: Overdraft Tier Band Set
-            * items `object`: Tier Bandset
-              * ArrangementOtherType `object`: Other Code Type
-                * Code `string`: Code mnemonic for 'Other' code set value applicable to specified attribute
-                * Description `string`: Description for 'Other' code set value applicable to specified attribute
-                * Name `string`: Name of 'Other' code set value applicable to specified attribute
-              * ArrangementType **required** `string` (values: Unarranged, Arranged, Other): Defines the arrangement of the overdraft
-              * BufferAmount `string`: Amount on overdraft that is prearranged
-              * CMADefinedIndicator **required** `boolean`: describes that the tiers and bands are set by the CMA order, as opposed to be set by the banks
-              * EAR `string`: EAR of the Overdraft Set
-              * FeesAndCharges `array`: Type of fee or charge
-                * items `object`: Overdraft Fees Charges
-                  * FeeChargeAmount `string`: Charge applied to tier
-                  * FeeChargeApplicationFrequency `string` (values: AcademicTerm, Daily, Weekly, Monthly, Quarterly, Half-Yearly, Yearly, Overnight, Other): Frequency with which the rate, or amount is charged
-                  * FeeChargeCalculationFrequency `string` (values: AcademicTerm, Daily, Weekly, Monthly, Quarterly, Half-Yearly, Yearly, Overnight, Other): Frequency with which the rate, or amount is calculated
-                  * FeeChargeOtherApplicationFrequency `object`: Other Code Type
-                    * Code `string`: Code mnemonic for 'Other' code set value applicable to specified attribute
-                    * Description `string`: Description for 'Other' code set value applicable to specified attribute
-                    * Name `string`: Name of 'Other' code set value applicable to specified attribute
-                  * FeeChargeOtherCalculationFrequency `object`: Other Code Type
-                    * Code `string`: Code mnemonic for 'Other' code set value applicable to specified attribute
-                    * Description `string`: Description for 'Other' code set value applicable to specified attribute
-                    * Name `string`: Name of 'Other' code set value applicable to specified attribute
-                  * FeeChargeOtherType `object`: Other Code Type
-                    * Code `string`: Code mnemonic for 'Other' code set value applicable to specified attribute
-                    * Description `string`: Description for 'Other' code set value applicable to specified attribute
-                    * Name `string`: Name of 'Other' code set value applicable to specified attribute
-                  * FeeChargeRate `string`: Fee charge rate applied to tier
-                  * FeeChargeRateOtherType `object`: Other Code Type
-                    * Code `string`: Code mnemonic for 'Other' code set value applicable to specified attribute
-                    * Description `string`: Description for 'Other' code set value applicable to specified attribute
-                    * Name `string`: Name of 'Other' code set value applicable to specified attribute
-                  * FeeChargeRateType `string` (values: Gross, Net, Other): Rate type other than EAR
-                  * FeeChargeType **required** `string` (values: Periodic, Minimum, Maximum, Setup, Review, Renewal, MinimumSetup, MaximumSetup, Total, Item, EmergencyLending, Other): Type of fee or charge
-              * Notes `string`: Notes on the Overdraft
-              * OverdraftTierBand `array`
-                * items `object`: Tiers
-                  * EAR `string`: EAR of the Tier
-                  * FeesAndCharges `array`
-                    * items `object`: Overdraft Fees Charges
-                      * FeeChargeAmount `string`: Charge applied to tier
-                      * FeeChargeApplicationFrequency `string` (values: AcademicTerm, Daily, Weekly, Monthly, Quarterly, Half-Yearly, Yearly, Overnight, Other): Frequency with which the rate, or amount is charged
-                      * FeeChargeCalculationFrequency `string` (values: AcademicTerm, Daily, Weekly, Monthly, Quarterly, Half-Yearly, Yearly, Overnight, Other): Frequency with which the rate, or amount is calculated
-                      * FeeChargeOtherApplicationFrequency `object`: Other Code Type
-                        * Code `string`: Code mnemonic for 'Other' code set value applicable to specified attribute
-                        * Description `string`: Description for 'Other' code set value applicable to specified attribute
-                        * Name `string`: Name of 'Other' code set value applicable to specified attribute
-                      * FeeChargeOtherCalculationFrequency `object`: Other Code Type
-                        * Code `string`: Code mnemonic for 'Other' code set value applicable to specified attribute
-                        * Description `string`: Description for 'Other' code set value applicable to specified attribute
-                        * Name `string`: Name of 'Other' code set value applicable to specified attribute
-                      * FeeChargeOtherType `object`: Other Code Type
-                        * Code `string`: Code mnemonic for 'Other' code set value applicable to specified attribute
-                        * Description `string`: Description for 'Other' code set value applicable to specified attribute
-                        * Name `string`: Name of 'Other' code set value applicable to specified attribute
-                      * FeeChargeRate `string`: Fee charge rate applied to tier
-                      * FeeChargeRateOtherType `object`: Other Code Type
-                        * Code `string`: Code mnemonic for 'Other' code set value applicable to specified attribute
-                        * Description `string`: Description for 'Other' code set value applicable to specified attribute
-                        * Name `string`: Name of 'Other' code set value applicable to specified attribute
-                      * FeeChargeRateType `string` (values: Gross, Net, Other): Rate type other than EAR
-                      * FeeChargeType **required** `string` (values: Periodic, Minimum, Maximum, Setup, Review, Renewal, MinimumSetup, MaximumSetup, Total, Item, EmergencyLending, Other): Type of fee or charge
-                  * Notes `string`: Notes on the Overdraft
-                  * TierBandIdentification `string`: Identification of the tier or band
-                  * TierValueMaximum **required** `string`: Maximum value of the tier
-                  * TierValueMinimum **required** `string`: Minimum value of the tier
-              * TierBandSetIdentification `string`: Identification of the set of tiers or bands
           * OverdraftType `string` (values: Committed, OnDemand): Defines if the overdraft facility is committed
           * StartPromotionOrFutureTerms `string`: Describes the start date
           * StopPromotionOrFutureTerms `string`: Describes the end date